ned-kelly/docker-multicontainer-airtime/README.md

 You will want to edit the `docker-compose.yml` file and change some of the mappings to suit your needs.
 If you're new to docker you should probably just change the `/localmusic:/external-media:ro` line to the directory on your Linux server where your media resides (Just replace `/localmusic` with the path to your media).

+You will also want to configure `icecast.xml` to suit your needs - (Don't leave the passwords as the default if you're exposing this to the internet).

 ## Standing up:

 It's pretty straightforward, just clone down the sources and stand up the container like so: